 Total All-Region Players

 2003-04: MSAC Final Four, Reg.
 III Final Four

 Coach Echevarria enters his second season as head coach after spending three seasons as an assistant on the staff of two MSAC championship teams.
 He brings great experience both as a player, having played for the Panthers while earning his TC3 degree in sport management, and as a coach, having coached on the AAU level and at several camps.
 He is also an IAABO official, working basketball games on the high school and college level.

 As the head coach, Coach Echevarria plans to continue the high-tempo aggressive style that has proven successful in recent years at TC3.
 He will oversee all aspects of the program, while continuing to show his strength in recruiting, strength and fitness training, and defense.

-The 2014-15 season will mark Coach Carroll's sixth on the bench for the Panthers.
+The 2015-16 season will mark Coach Carroll's seventh on the bench for the Panthers.
 He joined the staff after completing his own two-sport college career, playing basketball at SUNY Brockport before transferring to TC3 to play baseball.
 During his time with TC3, he has used his own experience as a standout backcourt player to help coach some of the strongest guards in the region.
 He brings an understanding of the game from a recent player's perspective and is extremely valuable in his ability to assist with in-game adjustments.

 Thursday, February 22, 2007